OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-3.x.md

 If for any reason you need to downgrade to a previous version of Octopus Server, follow the steps below:

-1. Navigate to ‘Configuration’, then select the ‘Maintenance’ tab on the sidebar.
-Toggle the switch for ‘Maintenance Mode’ to ‘ON’.
+1. Navigate to 'Configuration', then select the 'Maintenance' tab on the sidebar. �Toggle the switch for 'Maintenance Mode' to 'ON'.

 :::warning
 Wait until all current tasks and deployments have completed.